 This group of US states is characterized by the fact that their statutes include surrogacy as a permitted fertility treatment, some with more detailed specifications than others.

 Some are significantly tolerant with surrogacy arrangements and welcome all family types without restrictions.
 In fact, here you will obtain a pre-birth order, which means that you will be automatically acknowledged as the legal parents of the child born as result, whether you have a genetic link or not.

-It is the case of California, Connecticut, Delaware, Maine, Nevada, New Hampshire, and Washington D.C.
+It is the case of California, Connecticut, Delaware, Maine, Nevada, New Hampshire, District of Columbia and Washington D.C.

 There are also states with an explicit law that is favorable but establishes some restrictions regarding surrogacy arrangements.
 For instance, some require couples to be married in order for their names to appear on the pre-birth order.